HOW TO MAKE AN ETHERNET CABLE Purchasing Ethernet cables can

-attach your own RJ-45 connectors to the cut ends to your preferred length.
+RJ-45 connectors that are attached to the cut ends of your preferred cable length.

-Bulk Ethernet Cable - Category 5 or CAT5
+Bulk Ethernet Cable - Category 5e or CAT5e

 are two kinds of Ethernet cables you can

 the color order as shown on the left.
-Note how the orange
+Note how the green

 configuration allows for longer wire runs.